 Services for congestion management are sometimes also mentioned as part of ancillary services (TSO – DSO Report, an Integrated Approach to Active System Management with the focus on TSO – DSO Coordination in Congestion Management and Balancing, ENTSO-E, E.DSO, CEDEC, GEODE, EURELECTRIC, p.
 5), but, as was indicated above, the definition in Article 2(58) of the recast Electricity Directive, excluded them from the scope.

 Examples of ancillary services that TSOs can acquire from generators are electricity for the compensation of grid losses, regulating power and emergency power.

+The main elements of ancillary services include active power reserves and reactive power reserves for balancing power and voltage control.
 Active power reserves include automatically and manually activated reserves and are used to achieve instantaneous physical balance between generation and demand.

 Further elements of ancillary services may include inertial response, trip to houseload, spinning reserve and islanding capability.

 Legislative proposal included in the European Commission’s Winter Energy Package explicitly stated that ancillary services must not be treated as a capacity mechanism ('capacity mechanism' means an administrative measure to ensure the achievement of the desired level of security of supply by remunerating resources for their availability not including measures relating to ancillary services - Article 2(2)(u) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD)).

 This exclusion has been upheld by Article 2(22) of the Regulation (EU) 2019/943 of the European Parliament and of the Council on the internal market for electricity (recast).